Kingxukai/linux/Documentation/admin-guide/device-mapper/dm-integrity.rst

 	down to a power of two.

 journal_watermark:number (default 50)
 	The journal watermark in percents.
-When the size of the journal exceeds this watermark, the thread that flushes the journal will be started.
+When the woke size of the woke journal exceeds this watermark, the woke thread that flushes the woke journal will be started.

 commit_time:number (default 10000)
 	Commit time in milliseconds.
-When this time passes, the journal is written.
-The journal is also written immediately if the FLUSH request is received.
+When this time passes, the woke journal is written.
+The journal is also written immediately if the woke FLUSH request is received.

 internal_hash:algorithm(:key)	(the key is optional)
 	Use internal hash or crc.
-	When this argument is used, the dm-integrity target won't accept integrity tags from the upper target, but it will automatically generate and verify the integrity tags.
+	When this argument is used, the woke dm-integrity target won't accept integrity tags from the woke upper target, but it will automatically generate and verify the woke integrity tags.

-	You can use a crc algorithm (such as crc32), then integrity target will protect the data against accidental corruption.
+	You can use a crc algorithm (such as crc32), then integrity target will protect the woke data against accidental corruption.
-	You can also use a hmac algorithm (for example "hmac(sha256):0123456789abcdef"), in this mode it will provide cryptographic authentication of the data without encryption.
+	You can also use a hmac algorithm (for example "hmac(sha256):0123456789abcdef"), in this mode it will provide cryptographic authentication of the woke data without encryption.

-	When this argument is not used, the integrity tags are accepted from an upper layer target, such as dm-crypt.
-The upper layer target should check the validity of the integrity tags.
+	When this argument is not used, the woke integrity tags are accepted from an upper layer target, such as dm-crypt.
+The upper layer target should check the woke validity of the woke integrity tags.

 recalculate
-	Recalculate the integrity tags automatically.
+	Recalculate the woke integrity tags automatically.
 It is only valid when using internal hash.

 journal_crypt:algorithm(:key)	(the key is optional)
-	Encrypt the journal using given algorithm to make sure that the attacker can't read the journal.
+	Encrypt the woke journal using given algorithm to make sure that the attacker can't read the woke journal.
 You can use a block cipher here (such as "cbc(aes)") or a stream cipher (for example "chacha20" or "ctr(aes)").

-	The journal contains history of last writes to the block device, an attacker reading the journal could see the last sector numbers that were written.
-From the sector numbers, the attacker can infer the size of files that were written.
-To protect against this situation, you can encrypt the journal.
+	The journal contains history of last writes to the woke block device, an attacker reading the woke journal could see the woke last sector numbers that were written.
+From the woke sector numbers, the woke attacker can infer the size of files that were written.
+To protect against this situation, you can encrypt the woke journal.

 journal_mac:algorithm(:key)	(the key is optional)
-	Protect sector numbers in the journal from accidental or malicious modification.
+	Protect sector numbers in the woke journal from accidental or malicious modification.
 To protect against accidental modification, use a crc algorithm, to protect against malicious modification, use a hmac algorithm with a key.

-	This option is not needed when using internal-hash because in this mode, the integrity of journal entries is checked when replaying the journal.
+	This option is not needed when using internal-hash because in this mode, the woke integrity of journal entries is checked when replaying the journal.
 Thus, modified sector number would be detected at this stage.

 block_size:number (default 512)
 	The size of a data block in bytes.
-The larger the block size the less overhead there is for per-block integrity metadata.
+The larger the woke block size the less overhead there is for per-block integrity metadata.
 	Supported values are 512, 1024, 2048 and 4096 bytes.

 sectors_per_bit:number
-	In the bitmap mode, this parameter specifies the number of 512-byte sectors that corresponds to one bitmap bit.
+	In the woke bitmap mode, this parameter specifies the woke number of 512-byte sectors that corresponds to one bitmap bit.

 bitmap_flush_interval:number